 Explore the reasons behind the concerns a child raises about spending time with the other parent.
 Is a child able to articulate their concerns?
 Are those concerns age appropriate?

 Developmentally appropriate concerns like homesickness will not usually cause a Court to stop spending overnight time with a non – residential parent of a school aged child.
 A counsellor might assist by assisting a child to develop a sense of time, to understand that they will see their primary care giving parent the following day.
 You might assist a child develop self-soothing methods if they become unsettled at night or to establish a bedtime routine a child can follow at both residences to try to feel more comfortable at bed time.

 Are the concerns based on environmental factors such as the noise from a child’s bedroom window, or social factors such as not liking or even not knowing a step sibling at the child’s second residence?
 Things which can be remedied.

-I have worked with families in which an older child is at an age where their resistance to spending overnight time with a parent is given a great deal of weight but a younger sibling who is also resistant, has not yet reached an age where their view is determinative.
+There are cases in which an older child is at an age where their resistance to spending overnight time with a parent is given a great deal of weight, but a younger sibling who is also resistant has not yet reached an age where their view is determinative.
 The older child is able to stay with the preferred parent but the younger child is not.

 These circumstances are difficult to navigate.
 It is difficult for a parent who has different arrangements for each of several children but it is more difficult for a child who has to adapt to living arrangements partly separated from a sibling who is usually a comforting presence (in spite of frequent bickering).
 The Court will be reluctant to separate siblings who are usually strongly attached to one another, however the Court will rarely force a mature and insightful child to spend time with a parent they refuse to see.